Telephoto Perspective Compression

 Posted Sunday, June 13th, 2010

-I doubt if there is really such a thing as telephoto perspective compression, also referred to by camera users and photography enthusiasts as perspective distortion or flattening, despite these terms being in common usage.
+There is no such a thing as telephoto perspective compression, also referred to by camera users and photography enthusiasts as perspective distortion or flattening, despite these terms being in common usage.
 What they are talking about is the way telephoto lenses or binoculars appear to foreshorten the view, making distant objects appear to bunch up against nearer ones.
-It's only an optical illusion.
+It's an optical illusion.

 As the author of this article rightly says, long lenses do not compress perspective nor do they magnify background objects relative to foreground objects.
 This can be proved by physics and algebra, but it can also be demonstrated very easily with a camera, as I recently did myself when out walking with an acquaintance whose view on the subject was at that time clearer than mine.